omazapa/root/documentation/users-guide/FittingHistograms.md

 ```

 The  `ROOT::Fit::DataRange` class supports defining multiple rectangular ranges in each dimension, and supports n-dimension.
-The function `DataRange::AddRange(iccord,xmin,xmax)` will add a range in
+The function `DataRange::AddRange(icoord,xmin,xmax)` adds a range in
 the coordinate `icoord` with lower value `xmin` and upper value `xmax`: